phunware/maas-mapping-android-sdk/README.md

 ###Build requirements
-* Android SDK 4.0+ (API level 14) or above
+* Android SDK 4.0.3+ (API level 15) or above
-* Latest MaaS Core
 * Latest MaaS Location
-* AndroidSVG 1.2.1
-* Picasso 2.3.2
-* Disklrucache 2.0.2

 ##Prerequisites
 The sample will show a building and its points of interest in the main activity.
 Config resource files are in different directories; for example, use src/main for dev environment and use src/stage for stage.

 In order to communicate with APIs, replace the APP_ID, APP_ACCESS_KEY, APP_SIGNATURE_KEY and APP_ENCRYPTION_KEY in res/values/strings.xml.
 Those values can be found in the MaaS portal.
 ```xml
     <string name="app_id">APP_ID</string>
     <string name="app_access_key">APP_ACCESS_KEY</string>